 - Allergens will be listed below the nutritional information box.
 They may list ingredients like wheat, soybeans, sesame, eggs, milk, fish, nuts, and crustaceans.

 - Expiration dates may be listed near the top or front of a product.
 Use-by and best-before dates are different.
 A use-by date lists the date you should consume food before potential health or safety issues arise.
 Best-before dates are required on all food that have a shelf life of less than two years.
 Bread can have a date listed if its shelf life is less than one week.

 - Country origin labels are mandatory.
 These labels will show where ingredients are sourced from to give consumers more information about where their food is coming from and may be listed toward the bottom of the package.

 Experience an Australian Adventure With Rustic Pathways

 Australia may be quite a distance from your home in the United States, but its multinational culinary cuisine enables you to sample new foods and taste familiar dishes that you’ve grown up loving.
 We invite you to join us on an adventure to the Land Down Under.
 Rustic Pathways offers several amazing programs that take you from the ocean to the Outback.
 You’ll dine on unbelievable food, make extraordinary friendships, and learn more about the lives of those who call Australia home.
-Request a catalog and discover your perfect program.

 Do you already have a Rustic Pathways trip picked out?
 Enroll today to save your spot!
 Enroll today to guarantee the dates of your choice.
 Get a taste of an Australian adventure and experience the trip of a lifetime with Rustic Pathways.
 Contact our team today to learn more.